-Sturgeon are the largest freshwater fish in North America and can weigh as much as 1,500 pounds and reach lengths of more than 12 feet.
+White sturgeon are an ancient fish that live near the river bottom.
+The are the largest freshwater fish in North America and can weigh as much as 1,500 pounds and measure more than 12 feet long.

 In Idaho, the two largest reproducing populations of white sturgeon are below Bliss and Hells Canyon dams.
-Only small numbers of fish exist in the remaining reaches.
+Only small numbers of fish exist in the other reaches.

 White Sturgeon Conservation Plan